learnables/cherry/README.md

 ~~~

-Concrete examples are available in the [examples/](./examples/) folder.
+Many more high-quality examples are available in the [examples/](./examples/) folder.

 ## Installation